fastify/fastify-multipart/README.md

 })
 ```

 Request body key-value pairs can be assigned directly using `attachFieldsToBody: 'keyValues'`.
-Field values including file buffers will be attached to the body object.
+Field values, including file buffers, will be attached to the body object.

 ```js
 fastify.register(require('@fastify/multipart'), { attachFieldsToBody: 'keyValues' })